Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 MO "I don't agree how we treated Wells."<br>
 W "Huh?
 How's that relevant?
 We got Wells on our team."<br>
 MO "..."<br>
 MO "Wells had his lonely hermit life in that little mine of his.
-And I wanted to give him more."<br>
+And I wanted him to have more."<br>
 MO "You scared them away.
 With one meaningless comment, they all ran off."<br>
 W "Those scaredy–cats would have ran the moment one horse was hitched wrong.
 That wasn't a big loss."<br>
 MO "It was a big loss to <i>me</i>!
 I've wanted to do one good thing in this goddamned mess.
 And you screwed it all up!"<br>